CharlesReinhardt/ecacr/updates.md

 Made really good progress on a documentation thing for the package.
 Want to move to making graphs look prettier before my final submit.

-# TODO make boxplot, scatterplot, histogram prettier
+## April 27 end of class

-# TODO insert links for tidyverse, dplyr, ggplot2, and rvest
+Added links to homepages of some package dependencies in my main readme doc.
+Fixed colors on winLossChart().
+Made scatterplot interactive.
+Prettified histogram and boxplot a bit.

-# TODO how to publish package? or how to download unpublished package?4
+# TODO how to publish package? or how to download unpublished package?

 # TODO test histogram function
 # TODO test boxplot function